Is pregnancy considered a disability under the Americans with Disabilities Act (ADA)?

 - Adjusted assignment deadlines

 - Exam accommodations (separate test environment, time compensated breaks)

-- Access to lactation spaces on campus
+- Classroom breaks to access lactation spaces

 - Van service

 If you are a pregnant, parenting, or lactating student and you need academic accommodations, please Apply for Accommodations.